Neurolaw: Insanity defense

 The tendency of the United States criminal justice system has been to limit the degree to which one can claim innocence based on mental illness.
 During the middle of the 20th century many courts, through the Durham Rules and the American Law Institute Model Penal Code, regarded impaired volition as legitimate grounds for the insanity defense.
 However, when John Hinckley was acquitted due to insanity in 1982, a reversal of this opinion occurred, which spurred a narrowing definition of mental illness.
 Insanity decisions became increasingly based on the M’Naghten Rules, which asserted that unless one was able to prove that a mental illness kept him or her from knowing that their actions were wrong, or knowing the disposition of the criminal act, one would not be able to be tried as criminally insane.

 Contemporary research conducted on the prefrontal cortex has criticized this standpoint because it considers impaired volition as a factor.
 Many researchers and courts are beginning to consider "irresistible impulse" as legitimate grounds for mental illness.
-One of the factors neuroscience has added to the insanity defense is the claim that the brain “made someone do it.”
+One of the factors neurosciences have added to the insanity defense is the claim that the brain “made someone do it.”
 In these cases, the argument is based on the notion that individuals' decisions are made for them, before they are able to consciously realize what they are doing.

 Further research on control and inhibition mechanisms will allow for further modifications to the insanity defense.
 Impaired functioning of the PFC is evidence that a prime factor in mental illness is disrupted volition.
 Many experiments using fMRI show that one of the functions of the PFC is to bias a person towards taking the more difficult action.
 This action is representative of a long-term reward, and it is competing with an action that will lead to immediate satisfaction.
 It is responsible for moral reasoning, including regret.
-Individual variations that impair the PFC are extremely detrimental to the decision-making process, and give an individual a greater likelihood in a committing a crime he or she would have otherwise not committed.
+Individual variations that impair the PFC are extremely detrimental to the decision-making process and give an individual a greater likelihood in a committing a crime he or she would have otherwise not committed.